Tucson Blepharoplasty Eyelid Surgery Information, Benefits and Risks

 What is involved at a consultation for blepharoplasty?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
-Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
+Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer Vectra 3D (three dimensional) technology to our patients.
+One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your face and neck.
+The exciting part about the Vectra technology is we can perform a “blepharoplasty” on the 3D image and show you how the operation will look on your face in 3D!
+You will also be given a user number so you can access your saved images from home to review with your friends and loved ones if you choose.
+We are excited and proud to offer this amazing technology to our patients.
+After Vectra imaging, Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
 He will also discuss details of the operation, show you before and after photos and answer any questions you may have.
-At this time he will discuss the difference in performing the procedure under local anesthesia in the office versus going to the surgery center and being put under anesthesia.
+At this time he will discuss the difference in performing the procedure under local anesthesia in the office, versus going to the surgery center and going to sleep.
 Lindsay will then review surgical fees, financing options and answer additional questions.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
-At this second appointment Dr. Maloney will review the surgical plan with you and go through consent forms, take pre-operative photographs and give you your prescriptions.
-Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you are ready for surgery.
+At this appointment Dr. Maloney will review the surgical plan with you as well as go through consent forms, review your Vectra pre-operative photographs and give you your prescriptions.
+Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave this appointment you are ready for surgery.

 How do I prepare for a blepharoplasty?